ThaminduR/spark-privacy-preserver/README.md

 ### Single User K Anonymity

 This function provides a simple way to anonymize a given user in a dataset.
 Even though this doesn't use the mondrian algorithm, function is included in the `mondrian_preserver`.
 User identification attribute and the column name of the user identification atribute is needed as parameters.
-This doesn't return a dataframe with count variable instead it returns the same dataframe, anonymized for the given user.
+This doesn't return a dataframe with count variable.
+Instead this returns the same dataframe, anonymized for the given user.
 Return type of user column and all the non categorical columns will be string.

 ```python
 from spark_privacy_preserver.mondrian_preserver import Preserver #requires pandas